 Facebook advertising and selling is massive, particularly in the B2C context.
 Business Insider reported last year that Facebook had 5 million business advertising each month which was up from 3 million the previous year.
 This generated US$27B advertising dollars for them.
 But this is still the classic advertising model of ‘intrude’ into your prospect customer’s space and (hopefully) engage more than you annoy.
 The only change is the channel.
 This is not social selling.
 It is still the age of product flogging switched from TV to online.

-LinkedIn is about professional members and about B2B, not so much about advertising, but there are many who are now testing this out (including LinkedIn).
-But surely LinkedIn is more about connecting with other professionals with the view to form relationships on the basis of conversations about the mutual exchange of value.
+LinkedIn is about professional members and mainly about B2B, not so much about advertising (but this is changing too).
+LinkedIn is more about connecting with other professionals with the view to form relationships on the basis of conversations about the mutual exchange of value.
+In this way LinkedIn can be a huge source of new business for organisations with a relevant offering. (more tips on using LinkedIn below.)

 As we know, in many organisations there is still a huge misalignment between marketing and sales teams.
 Some good sales methods, like Hubspot’s Inbound Marketing, go to great lengths to ensure that the sales and marketing teams agree on the definitions of marketing and sales qualified leads.
 Yet, the generation of marketing-qualified leads to sales teams that go nowhere in the US alone is said to cost the US economy US$1trillion.